New drugs help Actavis beat profit estimates

 The world's third-largest generic drugmaker changed its name from Watson after buying Swiss drugmaker Actavis Group in October last year as part of its strategy to expand in international markets and offer more specialty drugs.

-For the first-quarter, generic drugs sales, which contributed about 80 percent to revenue, rose 37 percent to $1.53 billion, driven mainly by the takeover of the former Actavis Group in October.
+Generic drugs sales, which contributed about 80 percent to first-quarter revenue, rose 37 percent to $1.53 billion in the quarter, driven mainly by the Actavis takeover.

-Adjusted gross margins for the generic business rose to 50.7 percent from 45.1 percent a year ago, helped by a deal to distribute Lidoderm pain relieving patch and higher margins on its generic Concerta, a drug for attention deficit hyperactivity disorder.

 Excluding one-time items, it earned $1.99 per share, above the average analyst estimate of $1.86, according to Thomson Reuters I/B/E/S.